pombase/allele_qc/readme.md

   * A "gene dictionary", see `load_genome.py`

     The function verifies that the proposed mutation is compatible with gene DNA or peptide sequence, and returns an error string otherwise (see examples in `grammar.py`).

-* `coordinate_indexes`: a tuple with the indexes of the regex groups that contain coordinates.
-This is used to update the allele coordinates if allele sequence changes.

 ### Defining allele categories